-Anovulation happens when an egg (ovum) doesn’t release from your ovary during your menstrual cycle.
-An egg is needed to have a pregnancy.
-Since multiple hormones are involved in ovulation, there are many causes of anovulation.
-Chronic anovulation is a common cause of infertility.
+Anovulation often happens due to a hormone imbalance.
+Since multiple hormones contribute to ovulation, there can be many causes of anovulation.
+Because ovulation is critical to pregnancy, anovulation is a common cause of infertility.

 The process of ovulation begins when your hypothalamus (a part of your brain) releases gonadotropin-releasing hormone (GnRH).
 GnRH causes your pituitary gland (a gland in your brain) to secrete follicle-stimulating hormone (FSH) and luteinizing hormone (LH).

-Between days six and 14 of the menstrual cycle, FSH causes follicles (small sacs of fluid in the ovaries that contain a developing egg) in one ovary to begin to mature.
+Between days six and 14 of your menstrual cycle, FSH causes follicles (small sacs of fluid in your ovaries that contain a developing egg) in one ovary to begin to mature.
 During days 10 to 14 of the cycle, only one of the developing follicles forms a fully mature egg.
 Around day 14 in the menstrual cycle, a sudden surge in LH causes the ovary to release its egg.
-This is called ovulation.

 Anovulation can affect anyone who has ovaries and is of child-bearing age, which, on average, is between the ages of 12 and 51.
 If any of the following conditions or situations apply to you, you’re more likely to experience anovulation:

-Anovulation is a common condition and is the cause of approximately 25% of infertility cases.
-Approximately 1 in 10 people with ovaries who are of child-bearing age experience anovulation at some point in their lives.
+Anovulation is a common condition and is the cause of approximately 30% of infertility cases.

 Being aware of the general signs of ovulation and keeping track of your menstrual cycles can help alert you to signs and symptoms of anovulation.
 It’s important to remember that having a period doesn’t necessarily mean you’ve ovulated.
 Signs and symptoms of anovulation can include: